 What is Scoliosis & How Do You Treat It?

-Scoliosis is defined as an abnormal lateral (side to side) curvature of the spine and the pain associated with scoliosis is something that is frequently treated by the sports chiropractors.
-We can address scoliosis at both our Boise and Middleton locations.
-Scoliosis can vary in severity from a very mild curvature that the patient may not be aware of to severe deformities requiring bracing or surgery.
+Scoliosis is defined as an abnormal lateral (side to side) curvature of the spine and the pain associated with scoliosis is something that is frequently treated by sports chiropractors.
+We can address scoliosis at our Middleton chiropractic clinic.
+Scoliosis can vary in severity from a very mild curvature that a person may not be aware of to severe deformities requiring bracing or surgery.
 This can be caused by a variety of different things, including muscular dystrophy, spina bifida, cerebral palsy or a congenitally deformed spinal segment.
-However, often the cause of scoliosis is unknown.
+However, the cause of scoliosis is often unknown.
 There does appear to be a genetic component to scoliosis, therefore, if a parent has it, children should be monitored closely.
 Scoliosis usually begins to develop during the growth spurt which occurs around puberty.
 Children with mild effect should be periodically evaluated by an orthopedist who will often use annual X-ray imaging to make sure the curvature is not getting more severe over time.
 This can be caught early by a family member if you notice any of the following signs:

 One shoulder higher than the other